State governments should

 The federal government’s tax preference for employer-sponsored insurance diverts more than 80 percent of Americans with private insurance into employer-sponsored plans, where sick patients can see their premiums skyrocket if they divorce or leave their jobs.
 By contrast, the individual market that covers the remaining consumers developed protections such as “renewal guarantees” that allow patients with expensive conditions like diabetes, heart disease, or cancer to keep purchasing insurance at standard rates.
 Guaranteed-renewal health insurance swept the market years before the federal government required that all individual-market policies carry this feature.

 Markets developed a further innovation known as “preexisting conditions insurance.”
-This revolutionary product allows uninsured patients who develop preexisting conditions to purchase health insurance at standard rates.
+This revolutionary product allows uninsured patients who develop expensive conditions to purchase health insurance at standard rates.
 Premiums for preexisting conditions insurance cost one-fifth the premium for the underlying health insurance policy.
 That’s an 80 percent discount that would save the typical enrollee thousands of dollars.
 In 2008 and 2009, insurance regulators approved this product for sale in 25 states.

 When Congress passed the Patient Protection and Affordable Care Act (ACA) of 2010, markets were close to offering health insurance products with a total-satisfaction guarantee that frees sick patients to fire their insurance companies and choose from other carriers who would compete for their business.
 The ACA destroyed guaranteed-renewal insurance, preexisting conditions insurance, and any further health insurance innovations.